aki2o/emacs-tss/README.md

 [The official site](http://www.typescriptlang.org/) provides TypeScript.el for Emacs.
 But the official Typescript.el has some trouble ( wrong syntax, have no hook ).
-So, bundle typescript.el as modified version of the official TypeScript.el.
+So, I have bundled typescript.el as modified version of the official TypeScript.el.

 #### Modification from the official version